 Then, flip the carpet tiles upside down so that the rubber faces up.
 Using your staple gun, secure the tiles to the surface of the table.
 And just like that, you have a small grooming table for your dog.

-Feel free to check out this video:
+Feel free to check out this video for more information.

 DIY Metal Dog Grooming Table